Mount Vista, Washington

 Mount Vista is a census-designated place (CDP) in Clark County, Washington, United States.
 It includes the Vancouver campus of Washington State University.
-The population of Mount Vista was 7,850 at the 2010 census, up from 5,770 at the 2000 census.
+The population of Mount Vista was 10,051 at the 2020 census.

 Based on per capita income, one of the more reliable measures of affluence, Mount Vista ranks 66th of 614 areas in the state of Washington to be ranked.